 Practical considerations when mediating a business dispute

 It is widely accepted that mediation is quicker and more cost-effective than the traditional trial-based litigation process.
-As Hannah Kennedy, our commercial dispute resolution specialist and solicitor at Myers & Co Solicitors explains, ‘mediation can also have added commercial benefits, especially if you can maintain or even enhance the commercial relationship’.
+As Hannah Kennedy, a commercial dispute resolution specialist and solicitor at Myers & Co explains, ‘mediation can also have added commercial benefits, especially if you can maintain or even enhance the commercial relationship’.

 Approaching a mediation requires businesses to consider several important factors, which can often make or break a mediation.